peter-daly/clean_ioc/docs/scopes.md

 ```

 !!!
-Question "Should I use factory generators or scoped teardowns is there any difference?"
+Question "Should I use f
+generators or scoped teardowns is there any difference?"
-    For the purposes above both serve the same purpose so it's really up the the user's taste to see what they want to use.
+    For the examples above, both serve the same purpose so it's really up the your own personal taste.
 Generators come in useful if the object being returned is a context manager or async context manager, which can be the case in a lot of db connection libraries.

     ```python
     class AsyncDbConnection: